prettier/prettier/docs/cli.md

 prettier --check "src/**/*.js"
 ```

-Console output if all files are formatted:
+Console output if all files are formatted (these messages will be suppressed when redirecting output to a file or program):

 ```console
 Checking formatting...